NathanielHill/kadihill.com/posts/being-born.md

 My empathy partner paused me and said, "as an anesthesiologist myself, I am distracted from empathizing and want to educate, is that okay?"
 I said sure.
 Then he said, "you and your mom almost died in childbirth.'

 The tears gushed.
-The flowed.
+They flowed.
 Then they stopped.

 Then he said, "your only experience with birth so far has been a near death experience."
 It sounded far out there and it also sounded true and it felt true.
 Empathizing with that subconscious fear was liberating and healing.
 I followed up with my mom about the experience and she said, with no humor, "yes it was very scary.
 There was a malpractice suit filed against him."
 I asked why she always tells the story with humor and she said, "I just didn’t want to dwell on it."
 And she didn’t for thirty years.